STEP BY STEP INSTRUCTIONS FOR BUYING BITCOIN

-Maybe you’ve had a coworker talking incessantly about Bitcoin and you finally had enough and decided to google search, “How do I buy Bitcoin?”
+Maybe you’ve had a coworker talking incessantly about Bitcoin and you’ve finally had enough and decided to Google search, “How do I buy Bitcoin?”.
 If that’s you, you’ve come to the right place.

 Since I know it can be overwhelming at first, this article aims to make the process simple!

 I have chosen the exchange called Coinbase for several reasons.
 They have the most respected name and rank the highest among all of the exchanges.
 Coinbase also has a very stringent vetting process as to which currencies they allow to be traded on their site.
-They started with Bitcoin in 2013, then later added another currency called Ethereum.
+They started with Bitcoin in 2013, then in 2015 added another cryptocurrency called Ethereum.
 In May 2017, Ethereum became the world’s second largest cryptocurrency in terms of market capitalization.
-In April 2017, they added Litecoin which made the headlines in the crypto exchange community.
-As other currencies establish themselves to be legitimate contenders to Bitcoin, they will be adding more.
+In April 2017, they added the highly popular Litecoin which made headlines in the crypto exchange community.
+As other cryptos establish themselves to be legitimate contenders to Bitcoin, they will be adding more.

 Coinbase is also further cementing themselves as the leader by establishing exclusive partnerships with several well respected companies including Expedia and Fidelity.